Freshwater supply

 Preventing water shortages is only possible if there are concerted efforts from all government authorities and users of fresh water.
 Rijkswaterstaat and the water authorities can improve freshwater influx routes and build up buffers.
 Major water users, such as business, farmers and horticulturalists, and nature management authorities, can focus on saving water and adapting land use to water availability.

-In late 2018, the Minister of Infrastructure and Water Management established the Drought Policy Platform with the aim of learning from the droughts in 2018, 2019 and 2020.
+In late 2018, the Minister of Infrastructure and Water Management established the Drought Policy Platform with the aim of learning from the droughts in 2018, 2019, 2020 and 2022.
 In 2019, the policy platform published a final report with 46 recommendations.
 It sets out how the Netherlands can be more resilient to water shortages.
-Some of the recommendations are being implemented and some have been completed.
-The Drought Policy Platform consisted of representatives from all government agencies, the drinking water companies (Vewin), the Freshwater Administrative Platform (BPZ) and the staff of the Delta Commissioner.
+The Drought Policy Platform consisted of representatives from all government authorities, the drinking water companies (Vewin), the Freshwater Administrative Platform (BPZ) and the staff of the Delta Commissioner.
 Water users were involved through the Physical Environment Consultative Body.

 Knowledge and innovation

 Robust freshwater supplies require new technologies, practices and business methods.
 Research and innovation are therefore an important component of the Freshwater Delta Programme.
-Under the Innovative Climate Adaptation Pilot Projects for Fresh Water programme, more than 25 pilot projects were conducted between 2015 and 2021.
+Under the Innovative Climate Adaptation Pilot Projects for Fresh Water programme, more than 25 pilot projects were conducted from 2015 onwards.
 The topics covered were: improving the use of freshwater sources, storing and retaining fresh water, and using water more sparingly and managing it more intelligently.

 Knowledge about fresh water is kept up-to-date with the knowledge agenda of the Freshwater Delta Programme.
 This knowledge agenda is updated annually and provides an overview of the progress and outcomes of the programmes, studies and pilot projects in the Freshwater Delta Programme.
 The results of studies and pilot projects are shared at knowledge days and during national and regional presentations.